 OSGi Services

-While all services are components, not all components are services.
-A service is simply a component that exposes functionality to other bundles via the Service Registry.
+While all services function as components, not all components act as services.
+A service simply represents a component that exposes its functionality to other bundles through the Service Registry.

 Defining a Service